The gang are here to usher us back into movie normality — Peter Rabbit 2 is released in the UK on CINEMA RE-OPENING DAY, 17 May.

 I love rabbits.
-As children my sisters Flopsy and Mopsy (just kidding) kept them as pets and my mother fed them to us (not the same rabbits, even though this was the 1970s and parents did things differently then).
+As children, my sisters kept them as pets and my mother fed them to us (not the same rabbits, even though this was the 1970s and parents did things differently then).

 Once again it’s very attractively shot in a mix of live action and CGI.
-(Like its predecessor, Peter Rabbit 2: The Runaway was filmed mostly in Australia – the first film presented us with some rather odd hybrid Aussie-Cumbrian accents.)
+(Like its predecessor, Peter Rabbit 2 was filmed mostly in Australia – the first film presented us with some rather odd hybrid Aussie-Cumbrian accents.)

 I can’t fault the cast.
-I know people like to hate on James Corden, but I find him perfectly fine when he’s well-cast, that is essentially playing himself.
-And let’s remind ourselves that Peter is a daft and bumptious yet essentially well-meaning furball.
+I know people like to hate on James Corden, but I find him perfectly fine when he’s well-cast, that is essentially playing himself (let’s remind ourselves that Peter is a daft and bumptious yet essentially well-meaning furball).

 Returning with Byrne, Gleeson and Corden are Margot Robbie as Flopsy, and Elizabeth Debicki as Mopsy, with Aimee Horne replacing Daisy Ridley as Cottontail.

 David Oyelowo also stars as Nigel Basil-Jones, Damon Herriman as Tom Kitten and Colin Moody as Benjamin Bunny.
 Like its predecessor, this is directed by Will Gluck.